Can’t Change the Temperature on Your Samsung Dryer? Solved!

 #5 Problem with the Heating Element

-When a Samsung dryer has a faulty heating element, it will still spin and complete drying cycles, but your laundry will only be partially dry since there isn’t enough heat to dry them.
-Also, any temperature adjustments you make won’t be effective, as there’s simply not enough hot air in the drum.
+When a Samsung dryer has a faulty heating element and won’t heat up, chances are it will still spin and complete drying cycles, but your laundry will only be partially dry.
+Any temperature adjustments you make won’t be effective, as there’s not enough hot air in the drum.

-Like other components, heating elements wear out over time and need replacing, so if you’ve been using your dryer a while, consider having it replaced.
-But if it’s relatively new and the heating element is damaged, it might be due to overloading your dryer, a dirty lint screen or poor ventilation.
-So, once you replace it, avoid overloading it, clean the lint screen, and ensure the exhaust vents are in proper order.
+However, if your heating element and dryer are relatively new and the heating element is damaged, it might be due to overloading your dryer, a dirty lint screen, or poor ventilation.
+Once you replace the heating element, avoid overloading the dryer, clean the lint screen, and ensure the exhaust vents are clear.

 Dryer Maintenance Tips

-Some issues that make changing your Samsung’s dryer temperature impossible are preventable through proper maintenance.
-Here are some dryer maintenance tips to guide you:
+Some of the issues that might be causing your Samsung dryer not to heat up are preventable through proper maintenance.
+Here are some dryer maintenance tips to guide you.

 #2 Inspect the Exhaust Vents

-Make it a habit to inspect your dryer’s exhaust vent for blockage and to straighten any loose ducts that might be limiting airflow.
+Make it a habit to inspect your dryer’s exhaust vent for blockage and straighten any loose ducts limiting airflow.
 Check the dryer vent outside your house and the hose connecting it to the unit.

 #3 Avoid Wet Clothes

 You risk getting dirt and other debris into your dryer when you put wet clothes, such as your swimming costume, straight from the beach into a dry.
-Unless your laundry is fresh from a washing machine, avoid putting wet clothes in your Samsung dryer.
+Avoid putting wet clothes in your Samsung dryer unless your laundry is fresh from the washing machine.

 #4 An Annual Professional Inspection

-Samsung driers are advanced but are complex machines.
-So, while you may fix minor issues such as a blown thermostat, replacing the heating elements or testing the cycling thermostat and other similar processes is a job best done by a professional.
-Have a professional dryer expert inspect and carry out any preventive maintenance on your dryer at least annually.
+Samsung dryers are advanced but complex machines.
+While you may fix minor issues such as a blown thermostat, replacing the heating elements or testing the cycling thermostat and other similar processes is a job best done by a professional.
+Have a professional dryer expert inspect and perform preventive maintenance on your dryer at least annually.

-Being unable to change the temperature on a Samsung dryer is an irritating problem you can thankfully fix and prevent by following our pointers above.
-Also, prioritize preventive maintenance to avoid similar issues in future.
+Being unable to change the temperature on a Samsung dryer is an irritating problem that can turn a simple task into the day’s challenge.